-Wealden District Council introduced CIL on 1st April 2016 for new residential and retail development.
-Further details about the process of introducing at Wealden are available on our Planning Policy pages.
+The council introduced CIL on 1 April 2016 for new residential and retail development.
+Read more about the process of how CIL was introduced through our Planning Policy pages.

-The CIL Regulations were updated on 1st September 2019.
+CIL Regulations were updated on 1 September 2019.
 These new regulations affect planning permissions granted from the 1st September 2019 onwards.
 CIL liable developments which received planning permission before the 1st September 2019 will be processed under the previous regulations.

 The following types of development will be liable to pay CIL: